-First quarter Medical segment revenues were unfavorably impacted by the Medication Management Solutions unit's delay of shipments of Alaris[TM] infusion pumps pending compliance with certain regulatory filing requirements of the U.S. Food and Drug Administration ("FDA").
-Currently, BD will only sell pumps to existing customers who demonstrate a medical necessity for the pumps.
-As a result, we expect revenues from our Medication Management Solutions unit for the current fiscal year to decline significantly compared to the prior year.
-We expect the filing with the FDA to be made in BD's fourth fiscal quarter.
+Second quarter Medical segment revenues were unfavorably impacted by the Medication Management Solutions unit's delay of shipments of Alaris^M infusion pumps pending compliance with certain 510(k) filing requirements of the U.S. Food and Drug Administration ("FDA"), as previously reported.
+While we continue to make progress on our regulatory filing related to the AlarisTM infusion pumps, due to the COVID-19 pandemic and other factors, we no longer expect to submit the 510(k) to the FDA in the fourth quarter of fiscal year 2020.

 We continue to invest in research and development, geographic expansion, and new product development programs to drive further revenue and profit growth.
 Our ability to sustain our long-term growth will depend on a number of factors, including our ability to expand our core business (including geographical expansion), develop innovative new products, and continue to improve operating efficiency and organizational effectiveness.
-While the economic environment for the healthcare industry and healthcare utilization in the United States is generally stable, destabilization in the future could adversely impact our businesses.
-Additionally, macroeconomic challenges in Europe continue to constrain healthcare utilization, although we currently view the environment as stable.
+While the economic environments for the healthcare industry and healthcare utilization in the United States and Europe have been generally stable, destabilization resulting from the COVID-19 pandemic or other factors has adversely impacted our businesses.
+Our businesses will continue to be impacted by the COVID-19 pandemic throughout its duration and while government measures implemented in response to the pandemic continue to be in place.
 In emerging markets, the Company's growth is dependent primarily on government funding for healthcare systems.
 In addition, pricing pressure exists globally which could adversely impact our businesses.

-Cash flows from operating activities were \$713 million in the first three months of fiscal year 2020.
-At December 31, 2019, we had \$617 million in cash and equivalents and short-term investments, including restricted cash.
+Cash flows from operating activities were \$1.196 billion in the first six months of fiscal year 2020.
+At March 31, 2020, we had \$2.445 billion in cash and equivalents and short-term investments, including restricted cash.
 We continued to return value to our shareholders in the form of dividends.
-During the first three months of fiscal year 2020, we paid cash dividends of \$252 million, including \$215 million paid to common shareholders and \$38 million paid to preferred shareholders.
+During the first six months of fiscal year 2020, we paid cash dividends of \$505 million, including \$430 million paid to common shareholders and \$76 million paid to preferred shareholders.

 Each reporting period, we face currency exposure that arises from translating the results of our worldwide operations to the U.S. dollar at exchange rates that fluctuate from the beginning of such period.
-A stronger U.S. dollar, compared to the prior-year period, resulted in an unfavorable foreign currency translation impact to our revenues and earnings during the first quarter of fiscal year 2020.
+A stronger U.S. dollar, compared to the prior-year period, resulted in an unfavorable foreign currency translation impact to our revenues during the second quarter of fiscal year 2020.
 We evaluate our results of operations on both a reported and a foreign currency-neutral basis, which excludes the impact of fluctuations in foreign currency exchange rates.
-As exchange rates are an important factor in understanding period-to-period comparisons, we believe the presentation of results on a foreign currency-neutral basis in addition to reported results helps improve investors' ability to understand our operating results and evaluate our performance in comparison to prior periods.
+As exchange rates are an important factor in understanding period-toperiod comparisons, we believe the presentation of results on a foreign currency-neutral basis in addition to reported results helps improve investors' ability to understand our operating results and evaluate our performance in comparison to prior periods.
 Foreign currency-neutral ("FXN") information compares results between periods as if exchange rates had remained constant period-over-period.
 We use results on a foreign currency-neutral basis as one measure to evaluate our performance.
 We calculate foreign currency-neutral percentages by converting our current-period local currency financial results using the prior-period foreign currency exchange rates and comparing these adjusted amounts to our current-period results.
 These results should be considered in addition to, not as a substitute for, results reported in accordance with U.S. generally accepted accounting principles ("GAAP").
 Results on a foreign currency-neutral basis, as we present them, may not be comparable to similarly titled measures used by other companies and are not measures of performance presented in accordance with U.S. GAAP.